Notice of Potential Liability to Repair

 Owners are responsible for paying for repairs from the time a properly agreed decision to go ahead with work is reached.
 However, if an owner sells and moves, it may be difficult to contact them and to get them to pay for their share of repair costs.

 You need to serve this notice through Registers of Scotland.
-The cost of registering the notice is £60 per flat and needs to be lodged at least 14 days before the sale takes place.
+The cost of registering the notice is £80 per flat and needs to be lodged at least 14 days before the sale takes place.
 The notice lasts for three years, but can be renewed.
-It can only be served by another owner in the same building or the property manager.
+It can only be served by another owner in the same building or the property factor.

 If you are working well with existing owners, you are advised to discuss the use of this safeguard with them first.

-Some property managers also use this notice as a way of enforcing repairs as it means costs can be recovered on sale of the flat.
+Some property factors also use this notice as a way of enforcing repairs as it means costs can be recovered on sale of the flat.

 Legal reference